-Dynamometer Test Facilities
+Dynamometer Research Facilities

-- Perform steady-state testing to determine a turbine's "power curve": how its electrical production relates to the input mechanical energy
+- Perform steady-state research validation to determine a drivetrain's "power curve," or how its electrical production relates to the mechanical energy input

 - Employ "model-in-the-loop" techniques to emulate rotor, tower, pitch, and yaw systems with computer simulations operating in real time